traychomilev/CV/index.md

 - **Training and Mentorship:** Developing team members' skills and knowledge

 ### Certifications
+- **RU101: Introduction to Redis Data Structures by Redis** - Dec 2023
 - **Data Engineering Foundation Certification by Informatica** - Dec 2023
 - **Getting Started with Rust by The Linux Foundation** - Dec 2023
 - **Intelligent Data Management Cloud (IDMC) Foundation by Informatica** - Nov 2023